 Setting up Brocade FCX & ICX6610

-Connect to the switches serial/console port using a program like Putty (9600 8N1), and connect the dedicated management port to your network (do not use a "normal" port).
+Connect to the serial/console port using a program like Putty (9600 8N1), then connect the management ethernet port to your network (do NOT use any of the regular switch ports yet).

 Power on the switch while watching your serial terminal - it will have a prompt saying

 Hit b to enter the boot monitor - press

 b quickly and you'll be dropped into the bootloader prompt, now we can upgrade the software.
 If you missed the prompt and it boots the OS instead, pull power and try again.

 At the boot prompt, we need to give it a temporary IP in the subnet of your network, so it can talk to your TFTP server.
 This IP will not be used again after it leaves the bootloader.
 Replace the IP in the example below with an unused IP on your subnet: